EdgyEggplant/AdaptiveIS/README.md

 Approximate the expected value of a function of iid standard uniform random variables via adaptive importance sampling, where the importance sampling parameter is updated using robust stochastic approximation.
 Features include:
 * Plotting of the sample paths of the empirical mean and importance sampling parameter
 * Acceleration methods if the function is zero-valued with a high probabiilty
-* Dimension reduction if the dimension of the domain of the function is large and the function is symmetric with respect to its inputs
+* Dimension reduction if the function is symmetric with respect to its inputs

 Adaptive importance sampling is a variance reduction technique in Monte Carlo simulations.
 Although it is more computationally intensive than a crude Monte Carlo simulation, the convergence to the expected value is faster over the same number of iterations.